Use of an Interposing Relay for Increased Contactor Speed

 What is an interposing relay?

-• safety via panel segregation.
+• Provided additional safety via panel segregation.
 This application provides exclusive 24 VDC (blue wires) on the face of a PLC with higher AC voltages located elsewhere in a control panel.
 This deliberate segregation is a troubleshooting aid as a clean panel layout with dedicated space for each type of device is easier to troubleshoot.

 From the onset, we must acknowledge that the Crouzet PLC features solid state outputs.
 It is certainly capable of directly powering the large contactor directly.
 The contactor’s 2.4 W coil consumes 100 mA which is well within the PLC’s design max of 500 mA.
 However, the PLC is not well matched to the contactor when we consider the dynamics associated with dissipating the contactor’s inductive energy.